 Now, they have no choice.
 The post-COVID uncertainty and ongoing global supply chain crisis are accelerating their digitization initiatives.

-Getting these plans off the ground presents similar challenges, and many supply chains lack the capabilities to develop, test, and scale their technology initiatives.
+Getting these plans off the ground presents similar challenges, and many supply chains lack the capabilities to develop, test, and scale their technology and digital transformation initiatives.
 According to Gartner, less than half have defined or plan to implement a supply chain digital transformation roadmap, and over 50% don’t have a roadmap for supply chain digital transformation.

 Supply chains can quickly find themselves on the losing end by failing to keep up with the technological and economic changes happening around them.
 According to The Fung Group’s Pamela Mar, the digital divide is growing among the top, innovative supply chains and the bottom, overspecialized, and rigid ones.